underground-software/singularity/README.md

  - In order to verify that singularity is behaving correctly, you should run the test suite.

- - You will need to install some host packages needed by the testing script: pytest, flake8, shellcheck, jq.
+ - You will need to install some host packages needed by the tests: shellcheck and jq

-On Fedora these packages can be obtained by running `sudo dnf install -y python-flake8 python-pytest python-requests-unixsocket shellcheck jq which`.
+ On Fedora these packages can be obtained by running `sudo dnf install -y ShellCheck jq`

+ - You will need to install some python packages needed by the tests

+ - Use a python virtual environment to obtain the correct versions: `virtualenv . && pip install -r requirements.txt`, assuming you have both `virtualenv` and `pip` installed

+On Fedora the packages needed to run those last two commands can be obtained by running `sudo dnf install -y python-virtualenv python-pip`

  - Now you can run `pytest`.
 If you followed the directions, the tests should pass.